anoma/nspec/docs/tutorial/engines/index.md

 - requests for spawning new processes
 - the messages to be sent
 - the timers to be set on the clock

+# Template files

+???
+"Engine template"

+    !!! info

+        The following template can be found in the `overrides/templates/engine-template.md` file.

+    --8<-- "./../overrides/templates/engine-template.md"

+???
+"Guarded action template"

+    !!! info

+        The following template can be found in the `overrides/templates/guarded-action-template.md` file.

+    --8<-- "./../overrides/templates/guarded-action-template.md"